Maimonides Benevolent Society and Maimonides Cemeteries 516.775.6222

 In 1853, like-minded Jewish immigrants in New York, concerned about the welfare and future of their communities, established The Maimonides Benevolent Society.
 This brotherhood looked after its membership in times of illness and difficulty, looked towards the community's future needs, and provided an opportunity to socialize.
 The society recognized the need for a Jewish Cemetery and purchased burial grounds for members and future generations.
 This became Maimonides Cemetery, in Brooklyn, New York.
 To meet continuing growth, eventually more land was purchased in Elmont.

-Today, The Maimonides Benevolent Society continues to uphold its traditions and heritage by maintaining the cemeteries according to Jewish tradition, while embracing the ever changing needs of our families.
+Today, The Maimonides Benevolent Society continues to uphold its traditions and heritage by offering reasonably priced graves and maintaining the cemeteries according to Jewish tradition, while embracing the ever changing needs of our families.